beauterre/MG-asvg/README.md

 https://hjalmarsnoep.github.io/MG-asvg/converter.html

 ### EDITOR
+The editor is NOT finished yet...
 Working on the editor in my free-time: https://hjalmarsnoep.github.io/MG-asvg/editor/editor.html

 ### USE A TEXT EDITOR